makerdao/community/governance/governance-and-risk-meetings/summaries/episode-71.md

 [1:04:42](https://youtu.be/uBodW6zm7DY?t=3882)

 - D: How about setting a date to close the migration contract?
 Would that be a sensible first step towards GS?
     - C: Not sure if that's a super important factor.
-There are other ways to move SAI<>DAI.
+There are other ways to move SAI<->DAI.
     - D: An open migration contract is the simplest way for a 1:1 swap.
     - C: Presuming a date, wouldn't you want an opportunity to migrate?
 What would closing it achieve?
     - D: One possibility is, it would sidestep the tax and fees question.
 We could add weight to the tax discussion by making the open market the only solution.